michaeljolley/vb-experiment/automation/VbGIJoeTestProject/TestProject1/Readme.md

 Before running the test cases you will need to open this service C:\Program Files (x86)\Windows Application Driver\WinAppDriver.exe

 4- Open the solution on visual studio and find the VbGIJoeTests class, this class contains the automation test cases

 5- Edit the .env file with the correct path
+	Add the WinAppDriver path to the env file